cabforum/netsec/docs/NSR.md

    5. certificate approval;
    6. certificate issuance;
    7. certificate revocation;
-   8. authoritative certificate status; or
+   8. generation and signing of authoritative certificate status; or
    9. key escrow.

 **Common Vulnerability Scoring System (CVSS)**: A quantitative model used to measure the base level severity of a vulnerability (see <http://nvd.nist.gov/vuln-metrics/cvss>).